 HOW TO GET THERE

-The church is situated in Piazza Duomo, on the Ortygia island, about 1.8 kilometers from the Syracuse train station, or about 25 minutes on foot.
+The church is situated in Piazza Duomo, on the Ortygia island, about 1.8 kilometers from the Syracuse railway station, or about 25 minutes on foot.
 To find it easily, use the map below.